 Employers can also make everybody’s salary information public to employees or just… public to everyone.
 That’s what Buffer did, allowing even you and me to see how much “Alfred the Content Marketer” earns.
 (Hi Alfred, if you see this).
 Buffer’s public relations manager shared that the company saw a significant increase in job applications after the company this data public.
 That’s not necessarily because they pay the best salaries, but because job-seekers admire organizations that make openness a core value of their culture.

 Companies would benefit from publishing their own compensation data, rather than waiting for somebody to do it for them.
-Stephanie Penner is a senior partner at consulting firm Mercer and works with companies on these issues.
+Stephanie Penner is a senior partner at the consulting firm Mercer and works with companies on these issues.
 Here is her take: “If an organization doesn’t form its own pay method on transparency, someone else will — and it probably won’t be a complete message.”

 Mercer created a pay transparency journey to show the steps employers can take to become more transparent about pay: